Gluten Sensitivity: Why Wheat Causes Bloating and Bad Gas

 - Gluten-free Sourdough breads

-While grains like oats and corn start out as gluten-free, it’s important for people with wheat sensitivity or allergy to gluten to check the packaging on products like instant oats or polenta for added wheat or potential cross-contamination.
+While grains like oats and corn start out as gliadin-free, it’s important for people with wheat sensitivity or allergy to check the packaging on products like instant oats or polenta for added wheat or potential cross-contamination.

 The 2 Day Grain Free Test

-Even if your digestive system doesn’t have an obvious reaction to the fructans and gluten in wheat products, your body will definitely appreciate a break from the blood sugar roller coaster that generally accompanies eating processed grain foods.
+Even if your digestive system doesn’t have an obvious reaction to the fructans and gluten in wheat products, your body will appreciate a break from the energy level roller coaster that generally accompanies eating processed grain foods.

 Cutting out foods with wheat for a little while usually removes most of the unhealthy and fattening foods from your diet.
 Many people are amazed at how good they feel after just a couple of days of wheat-free meals.

-Even if you don’t feel like you can do this permanently, it’s simple to switch from breakfast cereals to eggs, from sandwiches to a salmon or turkey salad and from fattening pasta to healthy protein and mixed low gas vegetables for two days.
+Even if you don’t feel like you can do this permanently, it’s simple to switch from breakfast cereals to eggs, from sandwiches to a salmon or turkey salad and from fattening pasta to healthy protein and mixed low gas vegetables for a couple of days.

 When you do, really notice how you’re feeling on those days.
 If you’re like most people, your energy levels will be much more stable, your mental focus clearer and you’ll be far less likely to experience digestive issues.

-You’ll also be less hungry and more satisfied with your meals without processed carbohydrates spiking your blood sugar.
+You’ll also be less hungry and more satisfied with your meals without processed carbohydrates.
 You may well feel so good that you want to try this experiment again the following day.

 This article has a list of Smart Food Swaps, covering all of the potential dietary causes of excessive gas covered so far and their low gas alternatives.
 You can use this as a simple reference guide to a healthier and much less gassy diet.